DavidRC-Projects/Rehab_Metrics/README.md

 ## Bugs and Fixes
 Please see fixes in [TESTING.md](TESTING.md) for more details of bug fixes from manual testing.

+During development, one recurring issue was encountering KeyErrors.
+These typically occurred when I modified the text within string-based questions but did not update corresponding keys in other parts of the program that relied on those exact strings (e.g., when storing or retrieving user responses from dictionaries).

+Weight-bearing assessment bug - There was an issue with how weight-bearing status was formatted and assessed.
+This was due to the weight-bearing status being stored as a prefix.
+Therefore, it caused problems when trying to access the progress.
+The issue was resolved by using .replace() to strip the prefix and extract only the relevant weight-bearing value.

+There was an indexing error when accessing the ROM data from the user’s dataset.
+The function was referencing a column index that was one position too low, causing incorrect data to be retrieved for the ROM metric.
+Another issue that arose were mismatched headers in Google Sheets.
+The logic was updated to skip the first column when reading data from Google Sheets and making sure the correct header columns aligned accurately with the values.

 The ROM assessment function had a typo in the ROM_CONVERSION dictionary for option E missing a degrees symbol.
 This caused the ROM assessment not to appear when option E selected for new users.
+In addition, the assessment display required the validate_rom to store the ROM measurement and not the assessment message and adjusted format_user_data to display only the ROM measurement in the user profile.

+A deprecation warning occured when i copied the spreadsheet initialisation from run.py to guide.py.
+Removing this in guide.py resolved the warning.

+There are currently no known bugs in the program.
+All previously identified issues related to data indexing, string mismatches, and weight-bearing status formatting have been resolved.

 ## Testing